allanim/help.gitbook.com/orgs/what-is-an-organization.md

 * Business plans for private books and distribution
 * Collaborators-based access permissions
 * Unlimited administrators and collaborators using teams
-* Billing receipts that can be sent to a second email address
+* Billing receipts that can be sent to a secondary email address